jsonnet-libs/jsonnet-training-course/_gen/lesson2.md

     └── istio-lib -> github.com/jsonnet-libs/istio-libsonnet/1.12
 ```

-This creates a symlink at `vendor/istio-lib`, which is easily distinguishable.
+`--legacy-name` creates a symlink at `vendor/istio-lib` instead of `vendor/1.12`, which
+makes it easily distinguishable.

 ---